Faculty VII - Economics and Management

 If you have any questions, please do not hesitate to contact the student counselors in person or by e-mail.
 You can find all contact details and office hours here.

-Applying for the consecutive master’s program MInE
+Applying for the consecutive master’s program EaS

 Can I apply for the MInE master’s program before completing my bachelor degree?